Christmas Eve: Gift giving

-In Estonia Jõuluvana, Finland Joulupukki, Denmark Julemanden, Norway Julenissen and Sweden Jultomten, personally meets children and gives presents in the evening of Christmas Eve.
+In Estonia Jõuluvana, Finland Joulupukki, Denmark Julemanden, Norway Julenissen and Sweden Jultomten, personally meets children and gives presents on the evening of Christmas Eve.

 In Argentina, Austria, Brazil, Colombia, Croatia, the Czech Republic, Denmark, Estonia, the Faroe Islands, Finland, France, Germany, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Norway, Poland, Portugal, Quebec (French Canada), Romania, Uruguay, Slovakia, Slovenia, Sweden, and Switzerland, Christmas presents are opened mostly on the evening of the 24th—following German tradition, this is also the practice among the British royal family since it was introduced by Queen Victoria and Albert, Prince Consort—while in Italy, the United States, the United Kingdom, Republic of Ireland, Malta, English Canada, South Africa, New Zealand and Australia, this occurs mostly on the morning of Christmas Day.

-Some countries do their gift-giving in a different date, connected to the tradition either Epiphany (in Spain, the morning of 6 January) or Sinterklaas (Belgium and the Netherlands, on the evening of 5 December).
+Some countries do their gift-giving on a different date, connected to the tradition either Epiphany (in Spain, the morning of 6 January) or Sinterklaas (Belgium and the Netherlands, on the evening of 5 December).